Playoff Game Preview: Orlando Solar Bears vs. Florida Everblades

 J.J.
 Piccinich - 3-game point streak (2g-1a)

-AFFILIATE NOTES: After defeating the Utica Comets 4-0 in Game 5 of their opening-round series of the Calder Cup Playoffs, the Toronto Marlies advanced to the North Division Finals, where they will meet the Syracuse Crunch for the second consecutive postseason.
-The series gets underway tonight at Ricoh Coliseum at 7 p.m.
+AFFILIATE NOTES: The Toronto Marlies opened the North Division Finals with a 6-4 win over the Syracuse Crunch last night to take a 1-0 series lead.
+Game 2 is set for Saturday at 4 p.m.

-NEXT GAME: Game 4 of the South Division Finals will be held at the ARS.com Rink at Amway Center on Friday, May 4 at 7 p.m.
+NEXT GAME: If necessary, Game 5 of the South Division Finals will be held at the ARS.com Rink at Amway Center on Sunday, May 6 at 1:30 p.m.

 PLAYOFF TICKETS: The Solar Bears are battling the Florida Everblades in the South Division Finals of the 2018 Kelly Cup Playoffs, presented by Coors Light, and will host the following games at the ARS.com Rink at Amway Center: